pantomime

 名詞

-- 3. an absurdly exaggerated piece of behaviour he made a pantomime of checking his watch
+- ▪ an absurdly exaggerated piece of behavior he made a pantomime of checking his watch

-- ▪ an absurd or confused situation the drive to town was a pantomime
+- ▪ informal a ridiculous or confused situation or event the drive to town was a pantomime

 動詞

-- 1. express or represent by exaggerated mime they pantomimed picking up dropped food
+- 1. express or represent (something) by extravagant and exaggerated mime the clown candidates pantomimed different emotions

 - a comic character in the form of a horse, played by two actors in one costume, one providing ...